Module 2 of 5

 Reveal

-For 10,000 tweets: no. Most tweets are unambiguous, and the per-token cost and latency of reasoning models would be wasteful.
+For 10,000 tweets: no. Most tweets are unambiguous, and the per-token cost of reasoning models would be wasteful.
 Use a standard model with zero-shot or few-shot prompting, and reserve CoT for the subset of cases the model is uncertain about.
 For a single ambiguous speech: yes.
 The cost of extra tokens is negligible for one input, and the reasoning process helps the model handle complex framing, mixed signals, and implicit positions.

 Key Takeaway